pk170970/Word-count-App/readme.md

-# ⭐ Project - Color Prediction Game⭐
+# ⭐ Project - Word Counter App⭐

 This  project of javascript is made from pure HTML,CSS and Javascript.